Research and action for locally led nature restoration

 What kind of initiatives does it fund?

-Grants are awarded to initiatives for improving evidence, creating new tools or strengthening governance systems to support actions that are nature positive, strengthen local livelihoods and tackle the impacts of climate change.
+Grants are awarded to initiatives for improving evidence, creating new tools or strengthening governance systems to support actions that are nature positive, improve local livelihoods and tackle the impacts of climate change.

 Through what it supports and the learning it shares and communicates, the programme aims to help policymakers, practitioners and people in business to have a better understanding of natural landscapes, prioritise more ambitious sustainable strategies and allocate the right financial and human resources to take action.

-Taking place across 17 countries in sub-Saharan Africa and South and Southeast Asia, these initiatives address integrated action for nature, climate and people.
-Meet the first cohort of REDAA-supported initiatives.
+Taking place across 25 countries in sub-Saharan Africa and South and Southeast Asia, all these initiatives address integrated action for nature, climate and people.
+Meet the REDAA supported initiatives.

-Subsequent grant calls will also include additional grant types, including smaller ‘catalytic’ grants and bigger ‘programme’ grants.
+Subsequent grant calls might also include additional grant types, including smaller ‘catalytic’ grants.

 The REDAA programme runs until 2029.